Results of the Work – 4/20/17

 Bob

-So I had an interesting day of sharing and God blessed.
-Thanks so much for your prayers for the ministry and for evangelism today if you had a chance.
-God was Good.
+So thanks for your prayers for the ministry and for evangelism today if you had a chance, God faithfully blessed.

 In Him,